Levi’s Beehive

 Sleep:

-I’m an early riser, I keep an early bedtime, My sleep is not easily disturbed
+I keep an early bedtime, I’m an early riser, My sleep is not easily disturbed

 Comfort & convenience: